A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Study Design

 \subsection{Semi-structured Interviews}

 We conducted 45-minute semi-structured interviews with relevant medical stakeholders to elicit their perspectives on the potential applications and implications of text-to-CT Scan GenAI.
 These interviews were designed to be exploratory in nature; the goal was not to formally audit or analyze prompting behaviors.
 The interview sessions consist of four parts, inspired by~\citet{cai2019hello}'s approach with a clinical decision-making design probe, which included a \textit{pre-probe}, \textit{probe}, and \textit{post-probe} phase.
-We describe each part below.
+We describe each part in the following subsections.